 The healthcare reforms undertaken by the Chinese government represent the major factor which has driven the market growth.
 Earlier, the healthcare system in the region operated under a rudimentary socialist system with little to no access to modern healthcare services.
 However, the government has encouraged foreign investments in recent years, allowing multinational companies to offer their services in the region.
 This has improved the access to treatment, enabling the patients to identify diabetes at earlier stages and manage it.
 Additionally, as people over the age of 65 years are at a higher risk of diabetes when compared to the younger generations, the aging population has further led to a growth in the demand for diabetes management products.
 Moreover, rising disposable incomes coupled with rapid urbanization have led to a rise in the consumption of junk food, lack of safe spaces to exercise, sedentary lifestyles, etc., further increasing the risk of diabetes.
 However, the geographical disparity in China, in terms of healthcare services provided to the eastern and western provinces and the rural and urban regions, hinders the growth of the China diabetes market.
-Looking forward, the market is projected to reach a value of nearly US$ 6 Billion by 2023.
+Looking forward, the market is projected to reach a value of US$ 5.78 Billion by 2024.

 - The diabetes market in China has been categorized into two main segments, namely, insulin and oral antidiabetics.
 Currently, the insulin segment holds the majority of the market share on account of a rise in the number of facilities established across the nation which produce and supply insulin pumps along with other insulin delivery systems.

 - The competitive landscape of the market has also been examined with some of the key players being Sinocare, Roche, Abbott, Johnson & Johnson, Bayer, and Beckman Coulter.